New analysis feeds the belief that testosterone and estradiol influence asthma disparity between men and women.

 Elevated serum estradiol was associated with low odds of current asthma in non-obese men (Q4 vs Q1 OR, 0.44; 95% CI, 0.21-0.90).

-accompanying the findings, Fernando Holguin, MD, of the Anschutz Medical Campus at the University of Colorado at Denver, wrote the causal link between changing sex hormones and asthma incidence and severity has been long supported by the facts that women become more affected than men throughout adulthood, and that perimenstrual worsening has been known to occur in 20% to 40% of patients with severe or difficult-to-control asthma—particularly among obese females.
+In an editorial accompanying the findings, Fernando Holguin, MD, of the Anschutz Medical Campus at the University of Colorado at Denver, wrote the causal link between changing sex hormones and asthma incidence and severity has been long supported by the facts that women become more affected than men throughout adulthood, and that perimenstrual worsening has been known to occur in 20% to 40% of patients with severe or difficult-to-control asthma—particularly among obese females.

 Failure to safely and consistently reduce asthma risk and outcome severity through hormonal replacement therapy, however, show the understanding of hormones’ roles in asthma is still not fully established.